Well, here is hoping HellBlade with its team of 13 is good.

 The quote provided from the review wasn't simplistic, though.
 It clearly illustrates the point that the reviewer felt the game had a weak story.

-there is one thing that I haven't heard about The Order.
-No filler :) aren't people always complaining about bullshit fetch quests and tacked on "rpg" elements?
+The filler is the shitty story between the average gameplaythere is one thing that I haven't heard about The Order.
+No filler aren't people always complaining about bullshit fetch quests and tacked on "rpg" elements?
 I have to admit I'd rather have some upgraded weapons or collectables but whatever.
 I'll play it.
 Now I'm curious about the sales numbers or even pre-order numbers.

 I don't mean to suggest this is worthless, but people make these sorts of "well on the bright side, things will be cheaper in the future because now we have the groundwork laid out with engines and experience and so forth," and while there is likely some cost saving, it never seems to wave a magic wand over the cost problems.